snowflake024/Local-Docker-Registry/README.md

 docker compose ps
 ```

 The output should show the services and their assigned ports.

-How to Push Docker Image to Private Registry
+#### Test if the local registry functions properly

 1. To push an image from a Docker host to the private Docker registry server, log in to the registry with the following command: